Yixuan-NeuRA/Validation-of-VIVE-and-VICON./README.md

-The calibrate_V6.mlx is the main code of VIVE and Vicon data processing.
+The calibrate_V6.mlx is the main code of the VIVE Ultimate Tracker and the Vicon motion capture system data processing.

 Marker_Error_LToe.m, Marker_Error_RToe.m, Marker_Error_Waist, and get_time_offset.m are functions of the main code.